-12-Volt Accessory Outlet
+12-Volt Accessory Outlet(s)

-DO NOT use the 12-volt accessory outlet with a cigarette or cigar lighter.
+$DO\ NOT$ use the 12-volt accessory outlet with a cigarette or cigar lighter.
 High temperatures may melt the outlet.

-- Your boat is equipped with a 12-volt accessory outlet at the helm. - The outlet can be used with any 12-volt device which draws 15 amps or less. - The 12-volt accessory outlet is protected by 10 amp fuse on the main fuse block behind the dash.
+- Your boat is equipped with one or more 12-volt accessory outlets. - The outlet(s) can be used with any 12-volt device which draws 10 amps or less. - Each 12-volt accessory outlet is protected by a 10 amp fuse on the main fuse block.